 The result is another vector, not a single number.
 Its magnitude is

-This shows the main pattern.
-Components tell you how the vector moves, magnitude gives its length, direction gives its angle, and addition creates a new vector with its own length and direction.
+This is the whole pattern: components tell you how the vector moves, magnitude gives its length, direction gives its angle, and addition creates a new vector with its own length and direction.

-Multiplying by 22 doubles the length.
-Multiplying by 2-2 doubles the length and flips the direction.
+• Forgetting what scalar multiplication does.
+Multiplying by 22 doubles the length; multiplying by 2-2 doubles the length and flips the direction.

-The vector (0,0)(0, 0) has no unique direction, so angle-based reasoning does not work the same way there.
+• Treating the zero vector like an ordinary direction.
+The vector (0,0)(0, 0) has no unique direction, so angle-based reasoning does not work there.

 Need help with a problem?